Demali-876/Chacha20-Poly1305/README.md

 - Uses constant-time operations where applicable
 - **Nonce reuse with the same key is cryptographically dangerous!**
 - **Each encryption operation should use a unique nonce**
+- The presence of the private keys in a canister is not secure as a single malicious node provider could inspect the state of the canister.
+VetKeys is a more  secure alternative but more expensive.

 ## Algorithm Details